Maremma Sheepdog vs Mastiff (English Mastiff): Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Dietary requirements differ between Maremma Sheepdog and Mastiff (English Mastiff) based on their distinct physical builds and metabolic profiles.
 Maremma Sheepdog at Large (66-100 lbs) needs caloric intake calibrated to their moderate (1-1.5 hours daily) activity level, while Mastiff (English Mastiff) at Giant (120-230 lbs) requires nutrition matched to their low to moderate (30-45 minutes daily) energy output.
 The size difference means food costs diverge significantly: smaller dogs consume less volume but may need calorie-dense formulas, while larger dogs require bulk quantities of controlled-calorie food.
-Maremma Sheepdog's predisposition to Orthopedic Conditions may require specialized dietary formulations, while Mastiff (English Mastiff) may benefit from diets supporting Orthopedic Conditions.
+Maremma Sheepdog's genetic predisposition to joint conditions may require specialized dietary formulations, while Mastiff (English Mastiff) may benefit from diets supporting joint health and mobility.
 Both dogs benefit from high-quality, species-appropriate nutrition, but the specific formula, portion size, and feeding schedule will differ.

 Living Space and Habitat Requirements